hansemannn/cspec-titanium-hyperloop-modules/README.md

 - Create new module template incorporating the proposed project- and file-structure
 - Expose internal utility methods and macros (iOS) to be used with Hyperloop
-- Implement new endpoints to submit a Hyerloop module
 - Make Hyperloop modules run in Titanium Mobile projects like any other (existing) module

 ## Timeline